jklappert/FireFly/README.md

 ## Reconstructing functions
 To reconstruct functions with FireFly it offers an interface which directly makes use of a thread pool for the parallel reconstruction of various functions over the same prime field.
 Additionally, black-box probes are calculated in parallel.

 The black box is implemented as functor.
-The user has to define the black box as a derived class of `BlackBoxBase` and provide a constructor, the evaluation of the black box, and a function which allows the user to change member variables when the prime field changes:
+The user has to define the black box as a derived class of `BlackBoxBase` and provide a constructor and the evaluation of the black box:

 ```cpp
 class BlackBoxUser : public BlackBoxBase {